augusto-herrmann/augusto-herrmann.github.io/_posts/2022-11-25-senacon-sees-no-problem-in-whatsapp-data-sharing.md

 and see if a privacy policy has already been evaluated by ToS;DR before they sign in to, or continue using, any service.
 And to contribute an evaluation if it has not.

+**Edited:** to include reference to the article about terms of service and to include the rectifying decision by Senacon, which changed the number of the referenced Technical Note.